philou/philou.github.com/_posts/2016-06-27-5-years-of-blogging-about-software.markdown

 ---
 5 years ago, I started blogging.
 I started really casually, my posts were personal reminders and notes rather than real well thought of articles.
 Nevertheless, it did me great good :

-* I've been invited to talk at meetups
+* I've been invited to talk at Meetups
 * I've had the joy of seeing some articles being tweeted many times
 * I received interesting job offers from all over the world